tothuhien/lsd2/README.md

     `./lsd2 -i rootedtree_file -d date_file -c -v 1 -e 3`

-* for rooted tree, constrained mode, using variances, using partition file
+* for rooted tree, constrained mode, using variances, estimate different rate for each part of the given tree partition

     `./lsd2 -i rootedtree_file -d date_file -c -v 1 -p parition_file`

-* for rooted tree, constrained mode, re-estimate the root position around the given root
+* for rooted tree, constrained mode, re-estimate the root position locally around the given root

     `./lsd2 -i rootedtree_file -d date_file -c -r l`

-* similar to the previous example, but calculate confidence intervals from 100 simulated trees (sequence length is required via option -s to calculate confidence intervals.
-The program will use the min of sequence length and 1000 to generate branch lengths of simulated trees.)
+* similar to the previous example, but calculate confidence intervals from 100 simulated trees.
+To calculate confidence intervals, sequence length of the multiple alignment used to build the tree is required via option -s.
+The program will use the min of sequence length and 1000 to generate branch lengths of simulated trees.

     `./lsd2 -i rootedtree_file -d date_file -c -r l -f 100 -s 1700`

-* for unrooted tree without outgroups, without constraints, estimate the root position
+* for unrooted tree without outgroups, do not use temporal constraints, estimate the root position

     `./lsd2 -i unrootedtree_file -d date_file -c -r a`

 * for unrooted tree with outgroups, constrained mode, using variances from the estimated branch lengths (run LSD twice), remove outgroups to obtain the root

-    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -c -v 2 -s 1000`
+    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -c -v 2`

 * similar to the previous example, but keep outgroups in the tree, just estimate the root position defined by the outgroups

-    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -k -c -v 2 -s 1000`
+    `./lsd2 -i unrootedtree_file -d date_file -g outgroup_file -k -c -v 2`

 * for rooted tree, constrained mode, and using given rates to estimate dates